dotnet/pinvoke/README.md

 for easy reading with Intellisense, along with links to the describing pages on MSDN or elsewhere as applicable.

+In some cases we offer several overloads of a given native method to offer native pointer and `IntPtr` access.
+We encourage folks to try writing C# `unsafe` code before using `IntPtr` because it (ironically) can often be easier to write correct and efficient code using native pointers than all the casting and `Marshal` call overhead that `IntPtr` requires.
+Note that when a method's only use of a native pointer is its return type, the `IntPtr` returning variant must be given a different method name by CLR overloading rules, so look for the same method but with an `_IntPtr` suffix.

 ## Distribution

 This library should be available on NuGet for easy consumption by your projects.